KathrynPanger/Controlled-Study-Magic/README.md

 <p>Critique: "Number generation is only pseudo-random, and not truely random, so the results are invalidated"
 <p>Rebuttal: If this is true, then it is equally true for both the control group and the experimental group, so it would not introduce bias into the final results.
 <p>
-<p>Critique: "Magic may work on things that are easily conceptualized, like the weather, but it does not work on randomly generated numbers."
+<p>Critique: "Magic only works on (x) and does not work on randomly generated numbers."
-<p>Rebuttal: No causal mechanism for this claim has been presented, and furthermore this represents the heuristic of confirmation bias (it only counts when I decide it does) and the fallacy of shifting the goalposts (changing the requirements to invalidate the null hypothesis after the fact in order to invalidate any study with unwanted results).</p>
+<p>Rebuttal: This claim is an example of the heuristic of confirmation bias (evidence only counts when it verifies my beliefs) and the fallacy of shifting the goalposts (ad-hoc changing the requirements for evidence after the fact in order to invalidate any study with unwanted results).</p>
 <p></p>
 <p></p>
 <h2>Results</h2>